dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 We have seen the dataset, which consist of [0-9] numbers and images of size 28 x 28 pixels of values in range [0-1] .

-<font color='blue'> A long time ago in a galaxy far, far away.... </font>
+<span class='blue'> A long time ago in a galaxy far, far away.... </span>

-<font color='red'>Mr.I-know-everything:</font> Hello, Young Padwan.
+<span class='red'>Mr.I-know-everything:</span> Hello, Young Padwan.
 As promised we will today look into <span class="light-pink"> Force of CNN </span>.
 Convolutional Neural Networks are very similar to ordinary Neural Networks from the previous post: they are made up of neurons that have learnable weights and biases.
 Each neuron receives some inputs, performs a dot product and optionally follows it with a non-linearity.
 The whole network still has a single differentiable score function: from the raw image pixels on one end to class scores at the other.
 And they still have a loss function (e.g. SVM/Softmax) (or error function) on the last (fully-connected) layer.
 So what changes?
 ConvNet architectures make the explicit assumption that the inputs are images, which allows us to encode certain properties into the architecture.
 These then make the forward function more efficient to implement and vastly reduce the amount of parameters in the network.

 Here, first let me tell you about convolution operation and how it works.